dispatch

 | 1 — Load task | — (atomic · §12.2.8) | — | — | Read + schema check = single mechanical decision; no parallel angles |

-| 2a — Pre-dispatch | Composer × N parallel (Sonnet) — one per sub-task; stitches persona + injects learnings | Reviewer (Sonnet) — reviews prompt set for completeness | Parallel worker prompts built before any fan-out fires | |
+| 2a — Pre-dispatch | Composer × N parallel — one per sub-task; stitches persona + injects learnings | Reviewer — reviews prompt set for completeness | Parallel worker prompts built before any fan-out fires | |

-| 2b — Worker fan-out | Implementer / Searcher / Writer × N parallel (Sonnet) | Reviewer (Sonnet · worker tier) — batched over full batch (P2) or per-sub-task fallback (mixed caps / --thorough) |
+| 2b — Worker fan-out | Implementer / Searcher / Writer × N parallel | Domain specialist Reviewer — the Specialist:-matched agent, batched over full batch (P2) or per-sub-task fallback |

-One Reviewer call per batch · escalates to Opus under --thorough |
+One Reviewer call per batch; security/correctness specialists run with --thorough |

 |

-| 2c — Gate run | Worker (Sonnet) — runs lint/typecheck/tests on affected files | Reviewer (Sonnet) — judges gate output | Small focused diff; Sonnet sufficient | |
+| 2c — Gate run | Worker — runs lint/typecheck/tests on affected files | Reviewer — judges gate output | Small focused diff | |

-| 2d — Learnings + commit | Writer (Sonnet) — synthesizes per-batch learnings | — (mechanical commit · §12.1) | Per-sub-task PASS commits land here; learnings appended to context | |
+| 2d — Learnings + commit | Writer — synthesizes per-batch learnings | — (mechanical commit · §12.1) | Per-sub-task PASS commits land here; learnings appended to context | |

-| 3 — Final integration review | — (atomic · §12.2.8) | Reviewer (Opus · thinking tier) — L1–L |
+| 3 — Final integration review | — (atomic · §12.2.8) | Reviewer — broadest matching specialist(s), L1–L |

-| 4 — Wrap up | Writer (Sonnet) — optional; only if memory prose is non-trivial | — | §12.1 trivial-inline; no Reviewer (D5) | |
+| 4 — Wrap up | Writer — optional; only if memory prose is non-trivial | — | §12.1 trivial-inline; no Reviewer (D5) | |

 | 5 — End of chain | — (exempt) | — | ONE AskUserQuestion with audit + deploy questions |

-Iron rule — thinking agents ≥ batches + 1 (one batched Reviewer per batch + final integration when not skipped).
+Iron rule — review agents ≥ batches + 1 (one batched Reviewer per batch + final integration when not skipped).
 The batched Reviewer counts as 1 per batch regardless of how many sub-tasks are in the batch.
 If less, a per-step reviewer was skipped.

 Review Levels (scale by flow profile)